|Niacin is water soluble and is part of the B-vitamins group. Vitamin B3 comes in two common forms: Nicotinamide (the active form) and Nicotinic Acid.

 Niacin helps maintain healthy nervous and digestive systems.
-It is also essential for normal growth and for healthy skin.
+It is also essential for normal growth and for healthy skin and contributes to a reduction in tiredness and fatigue.

 EU NRV: 16mg (nicotinamide)